-Raises

-- reframe.core.exceptions.SanityError If the new syntax is used and the sanity check fails. - reframe.core.exceptions.ReframeError In case of other errors.
+Raises reframe.core.exceptions.SanityError - If the sanity check fails.

 '''

-cleanup (remove_files=False, unload_env=True)
+cleanup (remove files=False, unload env=True)

 '''

 The cleanup phase of the regression test pipeline.

 - remove_files If True, the stage directory associated with this test will be removed. - unload_env If True, the environment that was used to run this test will be unloaded.